Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

 In the callback we save the actual button that was pressed and we also increase a counter for the specific button, if the same button was pressed before.
-This allows us to circle between different views in a specific mode.
+This allows us to cycle between different views in a specific mode.

 .. code-block:: csharp